 Special Study Opportunities

-- Off-campus programs in Mexico and Ireland.
+- Off-campus program in Ireland.

 - Hardy Chair Lecture Program, which provides students with the opportunity to interact with distinguished, nationally recognized scholars in sociology.

 - Undergraduate research where faculty recruit and train highly motivated students to work on faculty research projects.
 Students have the opportunity to work with local agencies, conduct research, and present in local and national academic settings.